EM-snh/heyndra-AI/README.md

 this is an open source artaficia lintelligence where you can modify it to

-to modify theres the python library module pyqt5 datetime webbrowser
+to modify theres the python library module: pyqt5 datetime webbrowser